anubhav2412/ui-doctor/template.md

 h2.
 How It Ensures Safety

-Similar to a metal detector at an airport, the HTML Component Scanner:
+Similar to a metal detector at an airport, the HTML Component Analyzer:
 	•	Accepts Only Specific Files: Only processes ZIP files containing HTML files.
 	•	Pre-Processing Checks: Validates and checks files before analysis.
 	•	Data Privacy: Your data never leaves your computer since it works offline.